stes/fairness_im_maschinellen_lernen/src/en_07_einfuehrung_datensatz_aufgeteilt.md

 display(fig);
 ```

 However, we actually know more.
 Our dataset consists of two population groups that differ in a significant characteristic.
 This characteristic could be, for example, gender, ethnicity, or age (old vs. young).
-In our example dataset, we distinguish individuals by their fictional origin from “Greenland” and “Pinklandia.”
+In our example dataset, we distinguish individuals by their fictional origin from “Grünhausen” and “Pinklandia.”

 In both population groups, there are 100 creditworthy and 100 non-creditworthy individuals.
 Thus, in both populations, the likelihood of a person being creditworthy is the same.